rustaceanrob/rustaceanrob/README.md

 ### Hi 👋

-- I'm working on a Nostr client with spam detection.
+- Currently learning stable diffusion and vector databases like Weaviate and Pinecone
-- Currently learning stable diffusion, Dart and Flutter.
+-
 ### Live Projects
 - [Jott](https://jottcode.com): A web and mobile app to program anywhere using natural language prompts
 - [Featherr](https://featherr.io): A website for GPT-3.5 powered citations, summaries, code, and math solutions